JavaScript is required

 Cost

-FREE and the Victorian Department of Education also provides 2-days of backfill contribution (valued $766 excluding GST) to Approved Providers to support the release of their Educational Leaders to complete the program.
+This program is free.
+The Victorian Department of Education also provides 2 days of backfill contribution (valued $840 excluding GST) to Approved Providers.
+This is to support the release of their Educational Leaders to complete the program.

 Eligibility and Prioritisation Criteria